 If I cut first will I become even scrawnier than I am now?!

-These were the two questions which kept me in analysis paralysis.
+These were the two questions that kept me in analysis paralysis.

 And that’s why today I want to help my fellow skinny guys decide whether to bulk or cut first!